jonathancross/jc-docs/pgp/gnupg.md

 The recommended way to use gpg in a secure manner is to keep the master key offline and only use it on an air-gapped computer.
 Booting into [Tails OS](https://tails.boum.org/) is a convenient way to work with this kind of sensitive material as it will "forget" anything you do on the system as soon as it is restarted.
 Installing Tails on a USB stick works well on my MacBook Air as there is no functioning WiFi driver and furthermore it is easy to disable networking from the welcome screen.
 Tails now contains a modern version of Gnupg 2.1+ which fixes many known bugs in previous versions.

+For everyday use, it is recommended to separate the primary (master) key from encryption, signing, and / or authentication subkeys and keep those subkeys on a hardware device (see below) while keeping the primary key offline.
+This allows you to use gpg easily, while ensuring that if the hardware device is lost / compromised, you can always revoke the subkeys and issue new ones without losing certification signatures on your key.

+## Hardware devices

+Securing your keys using a hardware device that is independent from your computer is highly recommended.
+This will drastically reduce the attack surface and help ensure that you are in control of the keys.
+Here is [a spreadsheet](https://docs.google.com/spreadsheets/d/1zbuGucuAmum1UuUw1cozMNVz1VfKTLdSYlCv-6AEYyk/edit#gid=0) which compares the various properties of different hardware devices.

 ### Creating stubs on a new computer

 When you are on a new computer and want to use a hardware device (like the YubiKey or the [NitroKey](https://www.nitrokey.com/)), you will need to create on-disk "stubs" of the keys that reside on your hardware device.